Pasek108/GoblinSlayer/README.md

 - Good looking credits view
 - Generating increasingly larger and faster waves of goblins
 - Counting and saving survived waves, killed goblins and time spent in game
-- Game over screen and restarting game without reloading page
+- Game over screen and game restart without reloading the page
 - Mute/unmute the sound

 ----------------------------------